 04 — MyTeam Mode UI

 The arena UI system for 2K20 used a dual-navigation approach that was new to the franchise — a persistent top-level nav and a contextual sub-nav that changed based on the selected mode.
 The structure reduced the number of taps to reach any feature, and the visual treatment (dark glass panels, tight typography, minimal iconography) kept the focus on the content rather than the chrome.
+The arena visual design was led by Albert Carmona, with whom I worked closely on the UX flow that tied the navigation, mode framing, and contextual overlays together.